-In our new weekly column, Tuesday Takeout, we chat to the movers and shakers of the local hospitality industry about the good, the bad and the ugly of the food world.
+In our new weekly column, Five Minutes With…, we chat to the movers and shakers of the local hospitality industry about the good, the bad and the ugly of the food world.
 First up is the talented Dash Rumble from Ainslie’s Pilot restaurant.

 Name: Dash Rumble

 Best recent dining experience: Wow, this is so hard.
 I think it’s a tie between Bar Rochford in the city and Morks in Kingston.
 They are so special in their own ways and each venue is a true expression of the people who created them.
 Such good food, wine and chats.

 Most embarrassing pantry item: Tasty cheese … but it’s so good!
 And shrimp chips for snacking.

 Must-buy ingredient: Anchovies!
 They are so salty and make everything taste great.
 Or if you want to be more exotic, try some bonito flakes.
 Anything with an umami flavour is an essential pantry item.

 Impromptu dinner hack: Olive oil pasta with anchovies, chilli and garlic.
 Or if I have pepper and cheese in the house (pretty much always), I’ll make cacio e pepe.
 We always have garlic bread in the freezer too, obviously.

 Next big thing: I think we are all heading towards a more plant-focused diet.
 Vegetables take more work but they are so delicious and it’s so worth the effort to cook them right.
 These days, we as restaurant owners and operators are focusing more on our budget and what it actually costs for us to produce our product and charge accordingly.
 I think it’s the same in lots of businesses across the hospitality industry.